heyahmedsherif/glucose-prediction-ai/README.md

 - People currently have **no way to predict** how a meal will affect their glucose before eating it
 - Traditional glucose monitoring only shows **what happened**, not **what will happen**

-### Our Solution
+### Our Enhanced Solution
 - **Predictive glucose monitoring** that works before you eat
+- **Diabetic status-based personalization** (Normal, Pre-diabetic, Type 2 Diabetic)
+- **Intelligent baseline glucose prediction** based on patient profile
-- Personalized predictions based on your body characteristics and meal composition
+- Personalized predictions using demographics, clinical markers, and meal composition
+- **22 comprehensive meal presets** from light snacks to heavy dinners
 - Real-time insights to help make healthier food choices
 - Easy-to-use web application for immediate results